 The tool first converts your input to absolute pixels, then derives every other unit from there using the base you set.

-Prefer rem for page-level sizing so a single root change rescales everything, and reserve em for sizes that should track their local context, like padding that grows with its element’s text.
-Avoid mixing many nested em values, since they multiply and quickly drift from what you intended.
+Prefer rem for page-level sizing so a single root change rescales everything.
+Reserve em for values that should track their local context, like padding that grows with its element’s text.
+Avoid deep nesting of em values — they multiply and drift quickly.